miguelteixeiraa/rugrats-bot/README.md

 # RugratsBot

-An Instagram bot that automates follow and comments (tagging people too).
+An Instagram bot that automates follow and comments.

 ```shell
 # 1. install pip